Let’s take a look at how to reduce stress through our thought life.

 Also, remember that it takes time to form new habits of healthy thinking and meditating on God’s word.
-It takes around 63 days to form a self-sustained habit, and even longer in some cases!
 So if you struggle with this, don’t beat yourself up.
 Just keep trying, keep praying, and keep giving those worries to God.
 Then do your part and do your best to stay focused on good things.
 In time, you will win if you don’t give up!
-Watch the video below for more inspiration.

-But knowledge is power.
-It is important to realize that no matter what physical challenges we face, our soul and mind is stronger.
-We don’t have to succumb to the stress of everyday life and allow it to annihilate us.
+Knowledge is power.
+It is important to realize that no matter what physical challenges we face, our soul and mind can help us, or hinder us, in the healing process.
 We can choose to renew our minds!

 Listen to God’s words in Proverbs 4:20-23: